Skip to Content

 Sausage And Egg Breakfast Quesadillas

-Quesadillas aren’t only for breakfast, as evidenced by this Sausage And Egg Breakfast Quesadillas recipe.
+Quesadillas aren’t only for dinner, as evidenced by this Sausage And Egg Breakfast Quesadillas recipe.

 Sausage is cut and crumbled, then cooked before adding it to the quesadilla.
 Some very typical breakfast items — egg and cheese — round out this tasty meal.